This post is in draft mode especially the concluding remarks

 A Turning Point in Frege Vs. Peirce

 Where to begin?
-As noted by Paul Feyerabend, belief is not often changed by argument, but by adopting new attitudes, new standards and new ways of looking at the world and that is what I intend.
-Traditional dualist alternatives found in the quantitative /qualitative divide or in Habermas’ approach are problematic because dualism will also distort our view of practice, the underlying science and the traditional underlying argument.
-CS Peirce saw that phenomena and practice can’t be adequately understood in an environment of “axe-welding” “demarcationist science”, but needed to find a legitimate place for semiotics and a broader logic throughout science.
+Following the ideas of Paul Feyerabend, belief is not often changed by argument, but by adopting new attitudes, new standards and new ways of looking at the world and that is my intention.
+In addition to narrow positivism logic dualist alternatives like the quantitative /qualitative divide or Habermas’ approach also distort our view of science and its underlying arguments.
+CS Peirce saw that phenomena and practice can’t be adequately addressed in an environment of “axe-welding” “demarcationist science”.
+Instead, find a legitimate place for semiotics and a broader logic throughout science.
 To begin a new way of looking I’d like to tell a story about the advent of positivism in the logic of Gottlieb Frege and Charles S. Peirce’s alternative view.

 Positivism and Pragmatism both grew from the seeds of logic, a desire for clarity and the development of psychology as a science in the late 19th Century; most notably in the work of Gottlieb Frege and Charles S Peirce.
 These men had views that often converged, but I will make a sharp distinctions with semiotics; a parallel concern for Peirce who saw it’s importance to science.
 Positivism and Frege’s views became more popular in the 20th Century.
 Why?
 I will make a logical conjecture; they wished to believe that scientific data can be derived from observation in a straightforward way in order to enact a mathematically modeled logic and that this logic could be straightforwardly applied to understand human functioning and everyday practices.
 This was an attempt to distance both semiotics and metaphysics.
 The inclusion of semiotic and metaphysical aspects was thought to needlessly complicate things and led to endless regression.
 They wanted philosophical clarity and sought to achieve that by limiting the scope of questions that could be asked.
 This from John Sowa (2006) quoting Peirce;